mirekratman/interview-make/README.md

 -   some code could be written a bit more nicely - for example handle authentication in separate handler (more info in code)
 -   docker compose contain only config for DB - frontend need additional config, but without deeper specification its hard to set it up, thats its commented
 -   depending on server/cloud config, maybe will be necessary to move configs in to Dockerfile for every instance (BE/FE)
+-   extend config for cors - depending on project requirements

 Additionally: